itsrubenclarke/azure-vm-setup/README.md

 - Go to [Portal.azure.com](https://portal.azure.com)
 - Search for "Virtual Machines" in the Azure search bar
-- Select the "windows-vm" you created earlier and copy it's Public IP address
+- Select the "windows-vm" you created earlier and copy its Public IP address

 - Launch your Remote Desktop Connection Application
     - Mac Users download <a href="https://apps.apple.com/us/app/windows-app/id1295203466?mt=12" target="_blank" rel="noopener noreferrer">Windows App</a> Formerly known as "Microsoft Remote Desktop"
     - Windows Users open and use Remote Desktop
 - Select "Add PC"
-- Choose "Add Credentials" from the drop down and enter the credentials you created earlier, noting to accept the security prompt and proceed.
+- Choose "Add Credentials" from the drop-down and enter the credentials you created earlier, noting to accept the security prompt and proceed.
 - You can now establish a remote connection to your virtual machine, by right-clicking the newly added device

 <img width="1156" alt="Add PC" src="https://github.com/user-attachments/assets/151f6ec9-b615-4ed0-a5d1-6223206b2808" />